Árón Taylor-Smith: Triple 8 Race Engineering (2011)

 Taylor-Smith made his BTCC debut for Triple 8 Race Engineering at the Knockhill round of the 2011 British Touring Car Championship.
-He picked up a single point on his debut after finishing in 10th place.
+He picked up a single point on his debut after finishing in tenth place.
 This was to be a one-off appearance as the Renault Clio Cup rejoined the TOCA package at Rockingham.

 Motorbase Performance (2012–2013)

 Taylor-Smith driving for Redstone Racing at Donington Park in the 2012 British Touring Car Championship.

-In 2012 raced for Redstone Racing in one of their NGTC engined Ford Focus STs.
+In 2012, Taylor-Smith raced for Redstone Racing in one of their NGTC engined Ford Focus STs.
 His teammates were Mat Jackson and Liam Griffin.
 In the season opening race at Brands Hatch, the bumper of his car was memorably pulled off by a recovery vehicle as it was towed out of a gravel trap.
-In June 2012 he demonstrated his Ford Focus ST BTCC car on the streets of Dublin during the Bavaria City Racing Festival in front of an estimated 110,000 fans.
-He came close to a podium finish at Knockhill and led at Rockingham until a safety car allowed his rivals to catch him.
+In June 2012, he demonstrated his Ford Focus ST BTCC car on the streets of Dublin during the Bavaria City Racing Festival in front of an estimated 110,000 fans.
+He came close to a podium finish at Knockhill, and led at Rockingham until a safety car allowed his rivals to catch him.
 Taylor-Smith finally took his first podium finish at Silverstone by finishing third in the first race.
 He took his first win at the final event of the year at Brands Hatch, crossing the line ahead of champion Gordon Shedden in race two.
 He finished the year placed eighth in the final championship standings.

 Taylor-Smith stayed with Motorbase for 2013, now driving a full NGTC specification Ford Focus ST as raced by Jackson in the second half of the 2012 season.
 He led Jackson in the standings for much of the season but ended the year ninth, one place behind Jackson.
 Neither driver won a race, however they both achieved several podiums.

 Team BMR (2014–2015)

 Taylor-Smith moved to Team BMR for the 2014 British Touring Car Championship, driving a Volkswagen CC alongside former champion Alain Menu.
 Taylor-Smith took two wins, one at Oulton Park and the other at Snetterton, and finished ninth in the final drivers' championship standings.
 Taylor-Smith remained with Team BMR for 2015, where he was joined by former champions, Colin Turkington and Jason Plato.
-He finished the year 11th overall claiming 6 podiums.
+He finished the year 11th overall, claiming six podiums.